• Skip to primary navigation

 several key lime cookies laying on a baking rack with a bowl of key limes above.

-These key lime cookie are sure to become a regular in your baking rotation.
+These chewy key lime cookies are sure to become a regular in your baking rotation.
+They might just become your new favorite cookie!

-• These cookies are soft, pillowy, and absolutely addictively delicious!
+• These chewy cookies are soft, pillowy, and absolutely addictively delicious!

-• They're easy to make in under an hour.
+• This is an easy recipe that you can make in under an hour.

 • You can chill the dough or not chill the dough -- it's up to you! (see the FAQ section for details).

-• Each cookie is full of big zesty key lime flavors.
+• Each chewy sugar cookie is full of big, zesty key lime flavor.

-• The dough can be frozen, and so can baked cookies (after cooled).
+• The dough can be frozen, and so can baked cookies (after being cooled).

 🛒 Ingredient notes